Shay D. Assad

 In 1978, Mr. Assad began working for the Raytheon Company.
 He was promoted to Vice President – Director of Contracts for Raytheon in 1994, and was subsequently promoted to Senior Vice President, Contracts in 1997.
 As such, he was responsible for the contract negotiation and administration activities ($20 Billion) in all of Raytheon's businesses – both government and commercial.
 In addition to his contracting duties, Mr. Assad was given numerous program and business management special assignments by Raytheon's Executive Office.
 These assignments spanned participation in all three of Raytheon's major operating businesses (Government, Aviation, and Engineering and Construction).
 In 1998, he was promoted to Executive Vice President and served as the Chief Operating Officer and subsequently, as the Chairman and Chief Executive Officer of Raytheon's Engineering and Construction (RE&C) business with eleven offices world-wide, revenue of $2.7B and 15,000 employees.
 He retired from Raytheon in July 2000.

-On January 19, 2009, He assumed the position of Acting Deputy Under Secretary of Defense for Acquisition and Technology; serving in an advisory function to the Secretary, Deputy Secretary, and Under Secretary of Defense (Acquisition, Technology and Logistics) on matters relating to the acquisition, integration and protection of technology.
+In January 2009, he assumed the position of Acting Deputy Under Secretary of Defense for Acquisition and Technology; serving in an advisory function to the Secretary, Deputy Secretary, and Under Secretary of Defense (Acquisition, Technology and Logistics) on matters relating to the acquisition, integration and protection of technology.
 From December 15, 2009 to June 5, 2011, he performed the duties of the Assistant Secretary of Defense for Acquisition (ASD(A)).

-In October, 2011, Mr. Assad was awarded the Secretary of Defense Distinguished Service Medal.
-The Distinguished Service Medal is the highest non-valorous military and civilian decoration of the United States military which is issued for exceptionally meritorious service to the government of the United States in either a senior government service position or as a senior officer of the United States armed forces or other Uniformed services.
+Mr. Assad was awarded the Secretary of Defense Distinguished Service Medal.
+The Distinguished Service Medal is the highest non-valorous military and civilian decoration of the United States military which is issued for exceptionally meritorious service to the government of the United States in either a senior government service position or as a senior officer of the United States Armed forces or other Uniformed services.